 Interactive content can also serve as a tool to educate audiences about their needs and what your business has to offer.
 For example, Quicksprout’s homepage features a free site assessment so users can learn how to grow their business using the platform:

-Most businesses today don’t bother creating interactive content for their marketing strategy.
-So investing in creating quizzes, assessments or calculators can help you attract more traffic and stand out from the competition.
+Many businesses don’t bother creating interactive content for their digital marketing strategy, but this is a mistake.
+Investing in creating quizzes, assessments or calculators can help you attract more traffic and stand out from the competition.

 Why Use Interactive Content for Lead Capture?